Speaker: Michael Burkhimer

 /

 Unitarian Universalists tend to be avid readers.
 To keep abreast of current events and gain perspective on important issues, they devour news stories, articles, and editorials.
 They also read books—quite a lot of them.
-In this service, several TPUUF members and friends will share thoughts … read more.
+In this service, several TPUUF members and friends will share thoughts on a book they’ve read over the summer, or recently. … Continue reading Summarizing a Summer Read – 2022

 The Egg